feldspar58/hng-task-1/ReadMe.md

 1. Clone or copy the repository to your computer.
 2. Open `index.html` in a browser (double-click or right-click -> Open with...).

+You can also serve it locally using: python -m http.server

 Then open `http://localhost:8000` in your browser.

 ## License & credits